ibm-cloud-docs/discovery/train.md

    ```
    {: codeblock}

 1. Check the status of the training by using the [List collection details](https://{DomainName}/apidocs/discovery#get-collection-details){: external} method and looking at the value of the `"training"`/`"available"` field.
-When you have added enough queries and examples to meet the training requirements, the value of the field returns as `true` and the service automatically begins to use the training data.
+When you add enough queries and examples to meet the training requirements, the value of the field returns as `true`, and the service automatically begins to use the training data.

    ```bash
     curl -u "4ba1624f-48b6-484a-8e32-18d1c205c1fa":"qUy3B0CbGf9G" "{url}/v1/environments/a56dd9b4-040b-4ea3-a736-c1e7a467e191/collections/99040100-fe6a-4782-a4f5-28f9eee30850?version=2019-04-30"